the-technat/the-technat/content/posts/remote-coding.md

 Be sure to replace your username in `--github-user`.
 It's the only directive that's currently somehow not supported in the config file.

 Once it's running we can create an OAuth app in Github according to [this doc](https://oauth2-proxy.github.io/oauth2-proxy/configuration/providers/github).
-I'll use `https://technat.dev/oauth2/callback` as callback URL.
+I'll use `https://my-machine.blabla.ts.net/oauth2/callback` as callback URL.

-And then create the config file for oauth2-proxy:
+And then we create the config file for oauth2-proxy:

 ```/etc/oauth2-proxy.cfg
+footer         = "-"
-cookie_domains = ".technat.dev"
+cookie_domains = ".ts.net"
 cookie_secure = true
 cookie_expire = "2h"
 http_address = "127.0.0.1:65001"